bfeldman89/jail_scrapers/README.md

 field | description
 ---|---
 `charge(s)` | unfortunately, these are not yet standardized.
-In the full dataset, there are over a thousand unique charges, but that includes stylistic differences of substatively identical charges.
+In the full dataset, there are over 2,000 unique charges, but that includes stylistic differences of substatively identical charges.
 Also, this field does not include multiple counts of the same charge.
 For instance, someone charged with three counts of 'Conspiracy' would only have 'Conspiracy' listed once in this field.
 `issue(s)` | a field for flagging an issue presented by the record.

 ### count fields